hadijahkyampeire/newyummy_api/README.md

 # API-Documentation
 The api documentation can be found at https://yummyrecipesapiandelav1.docs.apiary.io/#
+# Demo
+The API demo is deployed on heroku at http://hadijahyummyrecipe-api.herokuapp.com/
 ## Technologies used
 * **[Python3](https://www.python.org/downloads/)** - A programming language that lets you work more quickly (The universe loves speed!).
 * **[Flask](flask.pocoo.org/)** - A microframework for Python based on Werkzeug, Jinja 2 and good  environments